QuadSpinner/Gaea-Docs/source/Guide/00-Getting-Started/0-Installing-Gaea.md

 - Ensure `Gaea.exe` and `Archon.exe` have firewall permissions for local TCP/IP communication.
 - Install the latest CPU and GPU drivers.
-- Ensure you have at least 10GB of free space in your Windows temp directory, as well as the in cache folder set in Gaea Preferences.
+- Ensure you have at least 10GB of free space in your Windows temp directory and in the cache folder set in Gaea Preferences.

 If none of these work, run @watson and file a ticket.
 Our support team will help you figure out the problem.